Introduction

 \]

-The proof — which constructs an outer measure from \(\mathbb{P}_0\), identifies the family of Carathéodory-measurable sets, and establishes uniqueness via a monotone-class argument — is substantial and belongs to the real-analysis track.
-We defer it until that later development.
+The proof is substantial and belongs to the real-analysis track, so we defer it until that later

 This theorem provides the fundamental existence and uniqueness guarantee for measures.